anyswap/multichain-smart-contracts/doc/how_to_deploy_router_with_callproxy.md

     )
     ```

-    the `_roterSecurity` argument is the contract address of `MultichainV7RouterSecurityUpgradeable` deployed in the above step
+    the `_roterSecurity` argument is the contract address of `MultichainV7RouterSecurityUpgradeable` deployed in the above step 1
-    the `admin_` is the proxy administrator who can upgrade the proxy implementation.
+    the `admin_` is the proxy administrator who can upgrade the proxy implementation (deployed in the above step 2).
     the `_data` is the input data of calling `initialize` of `_roterSecurity` (starts with `0x485cc955`)

     ```solidity